Thalidomide

 Thalomid

 Currently it is approved by the U.S. Food and Drug Administration (FDA) for use in treating a skin disease associated with leprosy.
-Thalidomide is being studied, either as a single agent or in combination with other medicines, for treating of myelodysplastic syndromes (MDS).
-These clinical trials are studying the effectiveness and safety of the drug.
+Thalidomide is being studied, either as a single agent or in combination with other medicines, for treating of myelodysplastic syndromes: (my-eh-lo-diss-PLASS-tik SIN-dromez) A group of disorders where the bone marrow does not work well, and the bone marrow cells fail to make enough healthy blood cells.
+Myelo refers to the bone marrow.
+Dysplastic means abnormal growth or development.
+People with MDS have low blood cell count for at… (MDS).
+These clinical trials: Clinical research is at the heart of all medical advances, identifying new ways to prevent, detect or treat disease.
+If you have a bone marrow failure disease, you may want to consider taking part in a clinical trial, also called a research study.
+Understanding Clinical Trials Clinical… are studying the effectiveness and safety of the drug.
 A pilot study of thalidomide, published in 2001, found the drug improved blood counts in some patients and enabled others to become transfusion-independent.
 Thalidomide has some severe side effects which may limit its application as a treatment for MDS.